 COVID-19 timeline: Track the latest developments and look back at how the pandemic evolved

-It's challenging to keep up with the latest developments in the COVID-19 pandemic and the vaccines to fight it.
-Whether it’s the Delta variant surge, the number of new cases or changes in local and state guidelines, information changes frequently.
+It's challenging to keep up with the latest developments in the COVID-19 pandemic.
+Whether it’s a new variant, the number of cases or changes in masking and vaccination guidelines, information flows quickly.

 For more coronavirus information & FAQs, visit uclahealth.org/coronavirus.